 Transitional and short term housing programs.

 Families that are homeless or facing imminent eviction are the primary beneficiaries of transitional housing programs and emergency shelters.
-Most counties, some of which are listed below, have one or more non-profit agencies near you that administer these resources for qualified residents.
-The goal of these various free transitional housing programs are to help families both live independently and move into long term, permanent housing or apartments.
+Most counties, some of which are listed below, have one or more non-profit agencies that administer these resources for qualified residents.
+The goal of these various free transitional housing programs near you are to help families both live independently and move into long term, permanent housing or apartments.
 They also offer a number of supportive services in an effort to meet that objective.

-Other examples of free short term housing can include a short term reduction in work hours, individuals that need help in a transition from hospitalization to independent living, formerly homeless individuals that are well on the way to regaining self-sufficiency, and other cases in which someone needs assistance. women fleeing domestic violence can also get help.
+Other examples of free short term housing can include a short term reduction in work hours, individuals that need help in a transition from hospitalization to independent living, formerly homeless individuals that are well on the way to regaining self-sufficiency, single moms and other cases in which someone needs assistance. women fleeing domestic violence can also get help.

-Information on short term transitional housing resources
+Information on free transitional housing resources

 Non-profits will often provide their assistance to specific groups or people.
 Examples can be housing solutions for veterans, substance abuse problems, single parents, mentally ill, homeless domestic violence victims, or individuals with AIDS/HIV.
 There is also free transitional housing for immigrants (undocumented or legal).

 When all of the shelters as well as transitional housing units are full, then free vouchers may be available to pay for a motel stay or hotel room.
 They are only offered in certain cases by a few, select number of organizations near you.
 When available, it will usually only pay for a stay of a couple nights and will come with a number of conditions.
 Some of the programs may use the free vouchers to allocate the limited space in a shelter system.
 Or it may be used to pay for a portion of the clients costs towards a transitional housing apartment or home.
 More on free motel vouchers.

-Churches that are part of Family Promise offer homeless families with children access to transitional housing and other support services.
+Churches that are part of Family Promise offer homeless families with children access to transitional housing as well as other support services.
 Volunteers work with the individual to find solutions as well, including help them find employment and a new, permanent home or low income apartment to live in.
 Those staying in the shelter or transitional housing units can receive meals, free gasoline to get to a job interview, clothing, case management and much more.
 Read more on Family Promise and Interfaith.

 Supportive housing from National Church Residences - They are one of the nation's leading faith based groups that offers housing solutions.
 They may offer transitional as well as low income apartments and other programs.
 The elderly, disabled, homeless, and others may all qualify.
 National Church Residences is mostly focused on those vulnerable groups (sick, seniors, etc) who are most at risk if they were to be homeless.